 In addition to her time a chorister, Josefina has also frequently appeared in musical productions.
 Roles have included Matron Mama Morton for The Grier School’s production of Watkins, Ebb and Fosse’s Chicago and as Elphaba for The Wizard and I and Defying Gravity, in independent solo shows.
 As part of musical ensembles, she has appeared for Chicago, as well as, Burrows and Swerling’s Guys & Dolls.

-Seen in smaller bands, she has covered Lady Antebellum’s Need You Now, Vanessa Carlton’s A Thousand Miles, Coldplay’s Viva La Vida, Leonard Cohen’s Hallelujah, Charlotte Church’s renditions of Carrickfergus, A Bit of Earth, and The Laughing Song, with Celtic Women’s Caledonia, The Voice, Siulil A Run, Mo Ghile Mear, Celine Dion’s Loved Me Back To Life, Goodbye's The Saddest Word, My Heart Will Go On and Water From the Moon, as well as local performances of Spirit of Peace and Light of Love, plus a few various Christmas productions.
+Seen in smaller bands, she has covered Lady Antebellum’s Need You Now, Vanessa Carlton’s A Thousand Miles, Coldplay’s Viva La Vida, Leonard Cohen’s Hallelujah, Charlotte Church’s renditions of Carrickfergus, A Bit of Earth, and The Laughing Song, with Celtic Women’s Caledonia, The Voice, Siulil A Run, Mo Ghile Mear, Celine Dion’s Loved Me Back To Life, Goodbye's The Saddest Word, My Heart Will Go On and Water From the Moon, as well as local performances of Spirit of Peace and Light of Love, with a few various Christmas productions throughout the years.
 She is well versed in today’s pop culture music, musical theatre and choral works.

 Today, while a majority of her musical selections drift between Celtic/Gaelic pieces and well-known musical theatre, she has started her training for operatic roles.
-Josefina is a current student at Penn State Altoona University with a double major in Psychology and Integrative Arts – Vocal Track, working closely with voice teacher, Dr. Bonnie Cutsforth-Huber.
+Josefina is a current student at Penn State Altoona University studying for a minor in World History and is moving toward the finishing stages of a double major in Psychology and Integrative Arts – Vocal Track, working closely with voice teacher, Dr. Bonnie Cutsforth-Huber.
 She hopes to pursue her studies further in grad school to become a Music Therapist for children and those suffering from various forms of PTSD.
 When she is not singing or studying, she is actively pursuing her other passion and career as an internationally published celebrity, fashion and portrait photographer.

 Photographer: Self Portrait